-The primary aim of this economic evaluation was to estimate the cost-effectiveness of the addition of esketamine nasal spray to a new oral antidepressant compared to no additional treatment (new oral antidepressant alone), in patients receiving a newly prescribed oral antidepressant, for the treatment of treatment-resistant major depressive disorder (TRD) using a de novo decision analytic model.
-These two strategies in the analysis are referred throughout as "esketamine" and "no additional treatment."
-Both strategies include subsequent lines of antidepressant therapy following discontinuation of primary intervention(s).
-The outcomes of interest included the incremental cost per quality-adjusted life year (QALY) gained, life-year (LY) gained, and depressionfree day.
+The primary aim of this economic evaluation was to estimate the cost-effectiveness of the addition of esketamine nasal spray to a background antidepressant compared to no additional treatment (background antidepressant alone), in patients receiving a newly prescribed oral antidepressant, for the treatment of treatment-resistant major depressive disorder (TRD) using a de novo decision analytic model.
+Throughout this report, when describing clinical trials, comparators, and the economic analysis, we will refer to this open-label antidepressant as "background antidepressant" both as shorthand for this choice and to reflect that although in the trials of esketamine this involved a switch to a new agent not currently being administered, many patients with TRD will have already been treated with medications from the same class or even the same medication during prior episodes of MDD.
+These two comparative treatment strategies in the analysis are referred throughout this long-term cost-effectiveness report as "esketamine plus background antidepressant" and "background antidepressant."
+Both strategies include subsequent lines of new oral antidepressant therapy following discontinuation of primary intervention(s).
+The outcomes of interest included the incremental cost per quality-adjusted life year (QALY) gained, life-year (LY) gained, and depression-free day.
 All costs and outcomes were discounted at a rate of 3% per year.
-For this aim, the basecase analysis was conducted using a health care sector perspective (i.e., focus on direct medical care costs only) and a lifetime horizon when evaluating cost per QALY and cost per LY gained.
-For the cost per depression-free day outcome, only the direct treatment effects (i.e., those patients who obtained remission on either the esketamine treatment pathway or oral antidepressant treatment pathway were considered.
-For this cost per consequence analysis, a shorter two-year time horizon was employed, because of a high esketamine discontinuation rate and uncertainty over long-term use.
+For this aim, the base-case analysis was conducted using a health care sector perspective (i.e., focus on direct medical care costs only) and a lifetime horizon when evaluating cost per QALY and cost per LY gained.
+For the cost per depression-free day outcome, only the direct treatment effects (i.e., those patients who obtained remission on either the esketamine plus background antidepressant treatment pathway or background antidepressant treatment pathway were considered.
+For this cost per consequence analysis, a shorter two-year time horizon was employed in addition to the lifetime horizon, because of a high esketamine discontinuation rate and uncertainty over long-term use.
 Productivity gains with effective treatment were considered in a separate scenario analysis.
 The model was developed in Microsoft Excel 2016 (Redmond, WA).